 Application protocol - A sets of rules that determine how processes on clients and servers communicate with each other, and how they run on different systems.

-Audit log - An Enterprise-only feature, that provides a log of your activity within a Matillion instance.
+Audit log - An Enterprise-only feature, that provides a log of your activity within a Matillion ETL instance.

 Authentication - Proves your identity through user credentials.